 (Photos from Bus Stop, the first production in Stewart Theatre)

 In 1998, the staffs at Thompson Theatre and Stewart Theatre were combined to create University Theatre, and the theatre opened its first season that included presentations in Stewart Theatre.
 Although there was some uncertainty that the program could handle the 816-seat theatre, those doubts were quickly dispelled with the success of presentations such as "Bus Stop," "The Heiress, " "Once in a Lifetime," and this season’s "Dracula."
 University Theatre has evolved into one of the Triangle’s finest theaters.
 The News & Observer wrote in December 2000, “University Theatre had an especially strong year, pulling in the most bids from our critics for year-end bests” and Spectator Magazine named University Theatre “Best Collegiate Theatre in the Triangle.”

-Today the program is open to all NCSU students and over 200 students in varied majors are involved in productions.
-Through the Communications Department, students can receive a theater minor.
+Today the program is open to all NCSU students and over 300 students in varied majors are involved in productions.
+Through the Division of Academic and Student Affairs, students can receive a theater minor.
 Although the sky is the limit and the future is promising, our transition from a community theater to one of the Triangle’s most popular theaters has been years in the making.
 We like to think of it as our best production yet.

 Sources for this section include a report by Alice Jeter, 1977.
 Full text>